HEP-FCC/fcc-tutorials/full-detector-simulations/Geometry/Geometry.md

 ## Removing an included XML file

-The detector geometry is complex, and takes a while to be built internally.
+The detector geometry is complex, and takes a while to be built.
 To speed up the following steps, the Silicon Tracker can be removed.
 To do so,

 1. Open `FCCee_o1_v05/FCCee_o1_v05.xml`
-2. Find the following lines in the file, and replace/delete them
+2. Find the following lines in the file, and delete/comment them

 ```xml
 <include ref="InnerTracker_o2_v06_02.xml"/>
 <include ref="OuterTracker_o2_v06_02.xml"/>
 ```

+Remember that a comment in `xml` looks like `<!-- blablabla -->`.

 3. Comment out the plugins section `<plugins> ... </plugins>` in the same file.